alankrantas/microbit-micropython-cookbook/README.md

 ## About micro:bit's MicroPython

 micro:bit's MicroPython is developed by Damien George.
-Like all other MicroPython variants, this is based on Python 3.4 and has most of the built-ins in a standard CPython 3.4.
-Of course, this also means features from newer Python and a lot of modules (built-in libraries) are unavaliable.
+Like all other MicroPython variants, it is based on Python 3.4 and has most of the built-ins in a standard CPython 3.4.
+Of course, this also means features from newer Python and a lot of modules (built-in libraries) are unavaliable (for example, no f-string and dictionaries would still store value pairs with random order).
 There are also modules designed specifically for micro:bit or general microcontrollers.

 As MicroPython is a dynamic/interpreted language like CPython, it is slower than Arduino's C++ and requires more memory.
-It is very easily to run out of memory on micro:bit V1 (which has only 16 KB RAM).
+If the firmware does not exist on the micro:bit, the official editor would install it as well.
+The user script cannot be too long and is very easy to run out of memory on micro:bit V1 (which has only 16 KB RAM).
 For micro:bit V2 (128 KB RAM) this is no longer a big problem.
 Nevertheless, Bluetooth support are still unavailable in both V1/V2 version.

 ## Ask Help From REPL

-REPL (Read-Evaluate-Print-Loop) or "Serial" in the official editor is a very useful testing tool.
+REPL (Read-Evaluate-Print-Loop) or "Serial" in the official editor is a very useful testing tool, although it is in fact a standard Python feature.
 You may need to press Ctrl + C in the REPL screen to force the device enter REPL mode.

 Get some help: